VersiveAI/AWSCloudwatch/README.md

 ### Prerequizites

-The following two filesystem entities will be mapped to a dockerized container in `ro` mode.
+Create the following two filesystem entities.
+They will be mapped to a dockerized container in `ro` mode.

-1. ~/.aws/
+1. ~/.aws/config
 2. ~/.boto

 #### Example ~/.aws/config